Optics beyond Lenses with Monocle

 In the same way, as we define concrete instances of most of the functional abstractions (e.g. Monads) we construct Prisms (and other Optics) instances by:

 - ensuring laws are obeyed

-The former one is easy as compiler does the verification if signatures follow API.
-However, compiler is not able to verify if laws are obeyed.
+The former one is easy as the compiler does the verification if signatures follow API.
+However, the compiler is not able to verify if laws are obeyed.
 Therefore we need to take care of that by writing proper tests.

 To verify that created Prism follows Prism laws we will use